hadley/recipes/recipes/main-pork/pork-casserole-with-apple.md

 Serve with mashed or baked potatoes and a green vegetable.

 Comments: Very easy and tasty.
+Source: WW